Progress on the National Housing Strategy | A Place to Call Home

 Federal Lands Initiative Opens in new tab

-This initiative provides surplus federal lands and buildings available for development into affordable housing units and communities.
-The Federal Lands Initiative supports the transfer of surplus federal lands and buildings to eligible proponents.
-This is available at discounted to no cost to be developed or renovated for use as affordable housing.
+The Federal Lands Initiative provides surplus federal lands and buildings for development into affordable housing units and communities.
+Surplus federal lands and buildings are transferred to eligible proponents at discounted to no cost to be developed or renovated for use as affordable housing.

 funding committed